catseye/Feedmark/README.markdown

 Markdown supports "reference-style" links, which are not inline with the text.

-feedmark aims to rewrite reference-style links that match a pattern, e.g. the link text is the name of an entry preceded by `*`, so that they can be kept current and point to the canonical document in which the entry exists, since it may exist in multiple, or be moved over time.
+`feedmark` can rewrite reference-style links that match the name of an entry in a previously-created "refdex", so that they can be kept current and point to the canonical document in which the entry exists, since it may exist in multiple, or be moved over time.

     bin/feedmark eg/*.md --output-refdex >refdex.json
     bin/feedmark --input-refdex=refdex.json --rewrite-markdown eg/*.md

 Note that this facility is still under development.

-### Several other things

-*   transform the entries in various ways (index by property, etc)
+### Write out to miscellaneous formats

+Output entries as JSON, indexed by entry, or by property.

+    bin/feedmark --dump-entries eg/*.md
+    bin/feedmark --by-property eg/*.md

-*   output the entries in Markdown, JSON, and HTML
+Output entries as Markdown, or HTML, or a snippet of HTML

+    bin/feedmark --output-markdown eg/*.md
+    bin/feedmark --output-html eg/*.md
+    bin/feedmark --output-html-snippet eg/*.md

 Motivation
 ----------